raldes/VendingMachine/readme.md

 ### Application

 - Domain models:

-    The IMachine Machine class models the behavior of Vending Machine.
-It manages Wallet and Product stock.
+    - The Machine class models the behavior of Vending Machine.
+It manages Wallet and Products stock.

-    The Wallet class manages inputed coins, balance and coins for change (when change is requerid) or cancelation.
+    - The Wallet class manages input coins, balance, and coins for change (when change is required) or cancelation.
-        - When change is requerid, the get the coins to return, it implements a greedy algorithm:
-            "is an algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage"
+        - To get the coins (to make change), it implements a greedy algorithm ("an algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage").
-        - If not any combination of coins is found, the machine cancel the operation and return the entered money to the user.
+        - If no combination of coins is found, the machine cancels the operation and returns the entered coins to the user.

-    The Product record models the products in stock.
+    - The Product record models the products in stock.

-    The Coin and CoinAmount records model the coins in the wallet and the coin for change or devolution.
+    - The Coin and CoinAmount records model the coins in the wallet and the coin for change or devolution.

 - Command and command handlers:
     - EnterCoinCommandHandler.